 Market forces put severe pressure on the number of affordable units available for low income families and individuals.
-In addition, many local policies, such as land use decisions and fees and growth restrictions, further limit where and how many affordable units can be built.
-At the opposite end of the spectrum, limitations on how federal money can be used and state legislative decisions create barriers to building affordable housing.
+In addition, many local policies, such as land use decisions, fees, and growth restrictions further limit where and how many affordable units can be built.
+Barriers to affordable housing are also created by legislative decisions including limitations placed on how state and federal money can be used.